zenmonkeykstop/qubes-doc.rtd/developer/general/documentation-style-guide.rst

 They may wish to write documentation and submit it to the core docs, but they see only their own writing process and fail to consider that it will have to be kept up-to-date and consistent with the rest of the docs for years afterward.
-Submissions to the core docs also have to `undergo a review process </doc/how-to-edit-the-documentation/#security>`__ to ensure accuracy before being merged, which takes up valuable time from the team.
+Submissions to the core docs also have to :ref:`undergo a review process <developer/general/how-to-edit-the-documentation:security>` to ensure accuracy before being merged, which takes up valuable time from the team.
 We aim to maintain high quality standards for the core docs (style and mechanics, formatting), which also takes up a lot of time.
 If